Skip page header and navigation

 What is Physical Literacy?

-“…the motivation, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.”
+“The motivation, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.”
+(Whitehead, 2016)

-“…lifelong holistic learning acquired and applied in movement and physical activity contexts.
+“Lifelong holistic learning acquired and applied in movement and physical activity contexts.
 It reflects ongoing changes integrating physical, psychological, cognitive and social capabilities.
 It is vital in helping us lead healthy and fulfilling lives through movement and physical activity.”
+(The Australian Sports Commission)